 Hartford Innovation Place Planning

 Mass Economics worked with Hartford and East Hartford stakeholders to designate an “Innovation Place” and accompanying initiatives with the goal of accelerating regional innovation, entrepreneurship, and attractiveness.
-The team successfully secured $2 million in State funding to create Hartford’s Innovation Place, as well as millions of additional dollars in matching funds and in-kind donations from stakeholders.
+As one of four winning plans from the across the State of CT, the team successfully secured $2 million in State funding to create Hartford’s Innovation Place, as well as millions of additional dollars in matching funds and in-kind donations from stakeholders.

 To identify the location and strategic focus areas of Hartford’s Innovation Place, Mass Economics advised the planning committee in how to best capture key economic opportunities in the region, identify the ideal geography for Hartford’s innovation place, and address strategic opportunities and risks affecting innovation and entrepreneurship.
 To identify the Innovation Place’s economic focus areas, Mass Economics evaluated the region’s economic context, cluster performance, innovation economy, and innovation and entrepreneurship support services.
 Mass Economics also conducted interviews and roundtables with dozens of stakeholders ranging from early-stage entrepreneurs to the Mayor of Hartford.
 Mass Economics then led the planning committee in a quantitative and qualitative assessment of six potential Innovation Place locations.
 The Mass Economics team assessed potential districts with metrics including density, transit accessibility, presence of amenities and mixed-use development, and district R&D, commercialization, and entrepreneurship activity.